Brisbane State High School: School Council

 Brisbane State High School has a School Council by reason of it being an Independent Public School, a class of school existing in Queensland.
 The Council monitors the school's progress in the implementation of its policies and assists the Principal in setting the school's strategic direction.
 Its members include representatives of the teaching staff, students, and the parents of students.

 Past Students' Association

 The Brisbane State High School Past Students' Association was formed in 1921, originally in two discrete entities as the Old Boys' and Old Girls' Associations.
 It now operates as an amalgamated body.
 The association's newsletter, Amicus, is mailed four times annually to all members.
 Contributions to projects geared towards promoting the tradition and spirit of the school are some of its primary functions.
 The current patron of the association is the school's twelfth Executive Principal, Mr Greg Pierce.

 School museum

 Founded in 1996 as a gift from that year's departing seniors, the museum contains documents, photographs and other memorabilia charting the school from its inception to its recent past.
 School badges and blazers from the 1920s and 1930s as well as originals of every school magazine are housed in the museum.

+Notable alumni

+The school has produced many notable alumni, including Bill Hayden and Wally Lewis, as well as 36 Olympic athletes.